kotae4/BasicContainerizedAPI/README.md

 3. Run coverage via `coverage run -m pytest`
 4. See the coverage report via `coverage report` or output to htmlconv/index.html via `coverage html`

+Note: You should open a shell inside the basiccontainerizedapi_webapi container and run the above commands there.

 ## How-To Install locally (without docker) ##

 This isn't meant to run outside of docker.
 You may have to change some things in the code.
 I have not tested it locally so I do not know.<br>